projectcalico/calico/RELEASING.md

    ```
    make RELEASE_STREAM=vX.Y release-publish
    ```
+1. Merge the PR.
+This will cause the live docs site to be updated (after a few minutes).

    Follow the steps on screen, which will instruct you to upload the `release-<VERSION>.tgz` artifact to the GitHub release.